sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 *Replace `<username>` with your local username.
 The path must point to the version folder of the extension containing the `manifest.json` file.
 Remember to escape the backslash characters.*

-4. Open the JSON configuration file of your application and add the following configuration under the `"details"` top-level key:
+4. Open the JSON configuration file of your app and add the following configuration under the `"details"` top-level key:

 ```json
 {